newspeaklanguage/newspeak/README.md

 #   Copies all built files to the Newspeak HTTPs server directory
 #   specified in the first argument, and updates the PWA Service Worker version file
 #   specified in the second argument.
 The updated version is used as the PWA cache version.
-#   By 'All built files' we mean the 'HopscotchWebIDE.vfuel' and miscelaneous js and html files
+#   By 'All built files' we mean the 'HopscotchWebIDE.vfuel' and miscellaneous js and html files
 #   supporting the PWA, as well as the script 'serve-newspeak.sh', which starts the HTTP server.
 #
 # Arguments: